danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 ## How to implement the parallax effect

-The parallax effect is very similar to the tilt effect.
+The parallax effect is similar to the tilt.
 We just have to check that the `headerVisibleRatio` is less than `1` which means that we are scrolling, then apply an x `offset`.

 We determine the offset like this: